Critical Care Ward at the Royal Stoke Hospital

 Day 8 – 7th August 2015 (Black Friday)

-DMW: There is a two-week gap between diary entries.
+DMW: There’s a two-week gap between diary entries

 Day 23 – 22nd August 2015